EUdds/BarBot/src/server/led_server/README.md

-# LED Server for Barbot
+# BarBot UI Python Flask Server
+*Author: Eric Udlis*

 This is a seperate driver to run neopixels on the raspberry pi.
-Instead of opening a HTTP server with root access this LED driver is to be run seperately using `sudo`.
-Then communicate using a local connection
+Instead of elevating the entire BarBot process, this webserver runs with sudo access to drive the neopixels.

+To start the server run `sudo FLASK_APP=/path/to/project/BarBot/src/server/led_server/app.py flask run`